 If you’re a heavy person looking to get into longboarding, your best bet is to go for a larger longboard with solid construction.
 Such a board will help you gain confidence, find your balance and stance, and become a proficient kick-pusher.

 The Landyachtz Switch I’ve mentioned early is a particularly strong board, suitable for heavier beginners.
-In general, drop-throughs tend to be weaker than topmounts at the truck mount points, however the Switch has a track record of being a very sturdy board.
+In general, drop-throughs tend to be weaker than topmounts at the truck mount points, so the topmount Switch earns points as a very sturdy board.

 The massive (40″ x 10″), stable (32″ wheelbase), low-riding platform of the Switch, and the secure feel provided by the concave, make it much easier for a heavier rider to become comfortable standing, pushing, and riding short or longer distances.